 Wow!
 There is a lot to plan for at the beginning of the year.
 It can be overwhelming.
 But, you do NOT have to reinvent the wheel every time.

 Need help finding the perfect song to teach a specific music element?
-This easy-to-use Elementary Music Literacy Resource Guide includes a detailed index of music elements which makes finding the ideal activities simple.
-This helpful index includes MANY FREE as well as helpful paid resources.
+This easy-to-use Elementary Music Literacy Resource Guide includes a detailed “at-a-glance” index of music elements which makes finding the ideal activities simple.
+This helpful resource includes MANY FREE as well as paid resources.

-Choosing Back to School music activities that will positively engage your students on day 1 sets the tone for the whole year.
+Choose Back-to-School music activities that engage your students and guide them to interact with each other in a positive manner.
+The first day of school sets the tone for the whole year.
 Prioritize and plan.
 Take it one step at a time friends.

 Best wishes for a FABULOUS school year!
-Let me know if I can help.
+Let me know how I can help.